Boy Scouts of America

 • (e) Outline the proper feeding of a horse doing light work.
 Explain why the amount and kind of feed will change according to the kind of horse and the work it does.
 Describe what colic is, what can cause it, and its symptoms.

-• (a) Make a sketch of a live lamb.
+• (a) Make a sketch of a live lamb or goat.
 Show the location of the various wholesale and retail cuts.

 • (b) Discuss how wools are sorted and graded.

-• (1) Raise a lamb from weaning to market weight.
+• (1) Raise a lamb or goat from weaning to market weight.
 Keep records of feed intake, weight gains, medication, vaccination, and mortality.
-Present your records to your counselor for review
+Present your records to your counselor for review.

-• (2) Visit a farm or ranch where sheep are raised.
+• (2) Visit a farm or ranch where sheep or goats are raised.
 Describe what you saw and explain what you learned.
-If you cannot visit a sheep farm or ranch, view a video from a breed association, or research the internet (with your parent or guardian's permission) for information on sheep.
+If you cannot visit a sheep or goat farm or ranch, view a video from a breed association, or research the Internet (with your parent's permission) for information on sheep or goats.
 Tell about your findings.

 • Hog Option